neuralmagic/deepsparse/src/deepsparse/server/README.md

 deepsparse.server --config_file config.yaml
 ```

-💡 **PRO-TIP** 💡: When your server is running, you can always use the awesome swagger UI that's built in to FastAPI to view your model's pipeline `POST` routes.
+💡 **PRO TIP** 💡: When your server is running, you can always use the awesome swagger UI that's built into FastAPI to view your model's pipeline `POST` routes.
 All you need is to add `/docs` at the end of your host URL:

     localhost:5543/docs